jasonkresch/protect/README.md

 ### Building

-Once downloaded the entire project can be compiled into a self-contained jar by running the "build.sh" script contained in the base directory of the protect project.
+Once downloaded the entire project can be compiled into two self-contained jar files by running the "build.sh" script contained in the base directory of the protect project.
 Details are included in the following subsections.

 #### Dependencies